VA3DSO/Saturn3/README.md

 - press the F5 key to switch between 300 and 1200 baud
 - press the F7 key to exit the terminal program

+## 16K Version
+This program leverages the 16K RAM expander on the VIC-20 to provide a very large (approx 14K) buffer to store incoming characters so that you can pause the output at your leisure and read it on your 22-column VIC-20.
+I picked 16K because that is the expander I had as a kid with my VIC - but you could easily modify it to work with other memory configurations.

+The 16K version has an function key changes:
+- press the F1 key at anytime to pause the screen output
+- press the F1 key again to resume the screen output
+- press the F3 key to switch between PETSCII and ASCII mode
+- press the F5 key to toggle between three different color modes:
+  - black screen with color text
+  - black screen with hard-coded cyan text
+  - white screen wtih hard-coded blue text (default VIC colors)
+- press the F6 key to switch between 300 and 1200 baud
+- press the F7 key to exit the terminal program